ninjaa/pro-bias/README.md

-# Creating Better Human-Aligned Subjective LLM Judges (wnb-hack-20240921)
+# Pro-Bias: Better Human-Aligned Subjective LLM Evals that can Self-Optimize (wnb-hack-20240921)

 ## Project Overview

-This project, developed for the wnb-hack-20240921, focuses on creating better human-aligned subjective LLM judges.
+This project, developed for the [wnb-hack-20240921](https://wandb.me/judge), focuses on creating better human-aligned subjective LLM judges.
 It consists of four main components:

 1. **ComparisonGEval**: An enhanced framework for more consistent and human-aligned subjective evaluations in LLM outputs.
 2. **Generation of synthetic data sets**: for demonstrating the efficacy of ComparisonGEval.